NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The answer is the option (a).
+The answer is option (A).

 Nuclear forces are responsible for keeping the nucleons bound in the nucleus.

-Due to their strong nature, nuclear forces dominate the force between protons in the nucleus, also known as repulsive Coulomb force.
+Due to their strong nature, nuclear forces dominate the force between protons in the nucleus, also known as the repulsive Coulomb force.
 And as the distance increases more than a few femtometres, the nuclear forces reduce to zero between two nucleons.

 Question:6

-Two H atoms in the ground state collide in-elastically.
+Two H atoms in the ground state collide inelastically.
 The maximum amount by which their combined kinetic energy is reduced is

 A. 10.20 eV